 The idea is that φ directly-affects π if they both occur at the same primitive (and π is an output, since inputs can always occur), or if they involve different primitives but the preconditions for the controller require φ to occur before π can occur.
 This notion of one operation affecting another is "safe," in the sense that φ affects π if there is any way that the precondition for π could require φ to have occurred.
 If the operations involve different primitives, the preconditions for π do require φ to occur if φ directlyaffects π .
-If the operations occur at the same primitive, however, it might be that φ happens to occur before π , yet that the particular primitive does not require φ to occur before π .
+If the operations occur at the same primitive, however, it might be φ happens to occur before π , yet that the particular primitive does not require φ to occur before π .
 In the absence of more information about the particular primitives used in a system, however, it is difficult to say more about the ways in which one operation can affect another.
-Thus, we make the "safe" choice of assuming an effect whenever one could occur.
-Fortunately, the orphan elimination algorithms described later in this paper are essentially independent of the particular primitives used in a system, and do not rely on more information about them.
+Fortunately, the orphan elimination algorithms